microsoft/ebpf-for-windows/docs/tutorial.md

 The verification command succeeded because there was only one non-empty TEXT section in bpf.o, so the verifier found it and used that as the eBPF program to verify.
-If we try the same on an object file with multiple such sections, we instead get this:
+If we try the same on an object file with multiple such sections, we get this:

 ```
 > netsh ebpf show verification bpf2.o